cndsv/cndsv/README.md

 currently working as a DevOps architect

-- 👀 I’m interested in Python, DevOps, Programming
+- 👀 I’m interested in Python, DevOps, Programming, CI/CD, automation
-- 🌱 I’m currently learning Django...
+- 🌱 I’m currently learning Django, Javascript...

 <!---
 - 💞️ I’m looking to collaborate on ...